-Dip manicures, also known as Signature Nail System or SNS manicure, are achieved by either dipping the nail in colored powder or brushing dip powder over the nail until it reaches desired thickness.
+Dip manicures, also known as Signature Nail System or SNS nails, are created by either dipping the nail in colored powder or brushing dip powder over the nail until it reaches desired thickness.
 The look is sealed by applying a clear polish sealant made of cyanoacrylate, the same active ingredient as Super Glue.

-The dip nails aesthetic mimics the appearance of a faux acrylic nail and can last for up to a month without chipping.
+The dip nail aesthetic mimics the appearance of a faux acrylic nail and can last for up to a month without chipping.

 What are acrylic nails?

-Acrylic nails are synthetic nails that use the combination of two components, known as a monomer and a polymer, to create their shape and style.
+Acrylic nails are synthetic nails that use the combination of two components, a monomer like MMA or EMA and a polymer powder, to create their shape and style.

-When a nail technician applies acrylic nails on their client, the acrylic hardens and becomes significantly more durable as time passes.
+When a nail technician applies these two compounds to their client’s nails, the acrylic hardens and becomes significantly more durable as time passes.
 After that, it can be polished and filed to your specifications.

 Is acrylic dip the same as dip powder?

-In contrast to acrylic, which requires a strong-smelling liquid monomer, dip powder is activated with odorless glazes.
+In contrast to acrylic, which requires a strong-smelling liquid monomer like MMA or EMA, dip powder is activated with odorless nail resin and glazes.

 While dip powder is made similarly to the acrylic system’s powder, it’s more refined, finely milled, and created specifically for the dip powder system’s resin.